-- In Ōkami, Amaterasu has an attack that isn't really flatulence, but rather close to it.
-There's an enemy in the series called Clay Soldier, who will attack by turning around and blasting you with a fart.
+- In Ōkami, there's an enemy in the series called Clay Soldier, who will attack by turning around and blasting you with a fart.
 They share a moveset with one of the masked enemies in the North, who also uses it.

 - Woolseyism (and censorship) turned Dalton's battle-ending move in Chrono Trigger into a belch, but in the original Japanese, he's farting.

 - In Red Faction Armaggedon, after completing the game, you can get a weapon called Mr. Toots, a cute toy Unicorn... that farts lethal rainbow-colored beams of horrible death!
 Here.